MBarc/MBarc/README.md

 ### About me

-DevOps Engineer at Assurant.
-I work mostly in Azure, Ansible, and Python automation around Dynatrace observability.
-M.S. in Internet of Things from FIU.

-I like building tools that make someone's day a little easier, even when the problem is small.
-I gravitate toward areas I don't know yet, which is how I ended up writing [Lumina](https://github.com/MBarc/Lumina-Exoplanet-Hunter) (a distributed ML pipeline for exoplanet detection) and [DOSM](https://github.com/MBarc/DevOps-Suite-Manager) (a self-hosted ops console with browser SSH and an approval-gated LLM agent).
+I believe in building tools and systems that provide value by helping others in some way, no matter how small the problem may be.
+I gravitate toward areas I don't know yet, which is how I ended up writing [Lumina](https://github.com/MBarc/Lumina-Exoplanet-Hunter) and [DOSM](https://github.com/MBarc/DevOps-Suite-Manager).

 Open to engineering work where DevOps meets real hardware, messy data, or scientific computing.
 If your team has problems at any of those intersections, get in touch.